 Origin and History

-The regiment was raised for the regent on April 1 1718.
-After his death, the regiment remained under the nominal command of 3 successive dukes of Orléans.
+The regiment was raised for the regent on April 1, 1718 and consisted of 12 companies, including six free companies.
+It initially ranked sixth among dragoon regiments.
+After the regent’s death, the regiment would remain under the nominal command of three successive dukes of Orléans.

 In 1756, the regiment counted 4 squadrons and ranked 7th.